shafiuzzaman-md/stase_symex/README.md

-# STASE Analysis Workflow
+# STASE Symbolic Execution Workflow

-This repository implements symbolic eexution using **STASE** (Static Analysis guided Symbolic Execution) to discover vulnerabilities (with vulnerability signature) in UEFI modules.
+This repository implements symbolic exution using **STASE** (Static Analysis guided Symbolic Execution) to discover vulnerabilities (with vulnerability signature) in UEFI modules.

 ---